electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/degredation/_index.md

 weight: 7
 ---

- Ageing based on use use are called cycle ageing and ageing based on time is called calendar agein.
+Ageing based on use are called cycle ageing and ageing based on time is called calendar ageing.

+The two main consequences of ageing are energy capacity reduction and power reduction.

+In an EV, the energy capacity determines the range an EV can travel on a single charge, and the power determines the maximum acceleration and top speed.

+Energy capacity reduction can be caused by a loss of battery charge capacity or in the rise of the impedance.

+Loss of the cyclable lithium or deactivation of the active electrode material are the primary sources of capacity reduction.

+The rise in impedance is caused by the chemical or physical transformation of the various materials and interfaces.

+When the internal impedance increases this affect the power since the battery voltage is reduced.

 ## Calender Ageing